sundeeprs/sundeeprs/README.md

 - 👋 Hi, I’m @sundeep From Chicago, USA
-- 👀 I’m interested in ...
-Developemnt , Testing, Project Management, Adventure game and Playing Guitar
+- 👀 I’m interested in ... development, Testing, Project Management, Adventure games and Playing Guitar
 - 🌱 I’m currently learning ...
-AWS and Kotlin
+AWS and Kotlin, SprintBoot, Microservices and DataBricks,
 - 💞️ I’m looking to collaborate on ...
-Android and AWS developemnt
+Android and AWS development
 - 📫 How to reach me ... sundeeprs@gmail.com / sundeeprs@yahoo.com
 -